moritzshore/rswap/README.md

 -   `timeout` sets the max allowed runtime of SWAP
 -   `force` forces a rebuild of the the rswap project from the source files (WIP)
 -   `verbose` Prints everything the function does to the console with pretty colors

+### In parallel?

+If you pass more than one project path, these projects will be run in **parallel** using the `run_swap_parallel()` function.
+Using this dedicated function will give you finer control over the parallelized parameters.

 ## Accessing Data <a name="data"></a>